 - All students who request reconsideration of their financial aid package due to change in financial circumstances will also be required to be verified before a recalculation of their eligibility is conducted.

-- In addition, a counselor may choose to require verification of any student whom they suspect may have reported their initial information incorrectly.
+- In addition, a counselor may choose to require verification of any student whom they suspect may have reported their initial information incorrectly or about whom the counselor finds conflicting information that would affect a student's eligibility.

 - All new incoming students to the university will be packaged before the verification materials are received.
 However, their aid will not be disbursed until the verification process has been completed.
 All returning students will be required to provide verification materials before the aid is awarded.